 Mr. Forman received his BA from the University of Rhode Island where he graduated summa cum laude and was elected Phi Beta Kappa.
 He received his JD from Rutgers School of Law.

 Dr. DaCarla M. Albright is an Associate Professor of Clinical Obstetrics and Gynecology at the University of Pennsylvania School of Medicine.
 Clinically, Dr. Albright has a thriving practice as an academic generalist Obstetrician/Gynecologist, emphasizing wellness and prevention.
-In this capacity, she has immense exposure to the impact of hypertension, diabetes and obesity in women of reproductive age, especially during pregnancy.

 Dr. Albright is a member of the American Congress of Obstetricians and Gynecologists (ACOG) and the Association of Professors of Gynecology and Obstetrics (APGO).
 Her academic interests are strongly focused in medical education, as the current Associate Clerkship Director for the Core Clinical Ob/Gyn Clerkship at the Perelman School of Medicine and Chair of the Undergraduate Medical Education Committee.
 As a result of her excellence in teaching and empathetic approach to medical care, Dr. Albright has been rewarded with the Penn Pearls Teaching Award and a Gold Humanism Honor Society Induction.
 In 2018, she was also identified as a Top Doc in Obstetrics and Gynecology by Philadelphia Magazine.